nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - Phonetics: [https://www.phon.ucl.ac.uk/home/wells/ipa-unicode.htm](https://www.phon.ucl.ac.uk/home/wells/ipa-unicode.htm)
 - The Greek alphabet: [https://www.fileformat.info/info/unicode/block/greek_and_coptic/list.htm](https://www.fileformat.info/info/unicode/block/greek_and_coptic/list.htm)

 Similarly to phonetics and other special characters, punctuation, such as quotation marks, dashes, etc., should be preserved as they are represented in the source material.
-I.e. careful attention needs to be payed to ensure correct representation of e.g. hyphen minus (-) vs. en dash (–) vs. em dash (—), hyphen minus vs. mathematical minus (−), simple quotation marks ("") vs. typographic quotation marks (”“), etc. Any exceptions to this general rule will be noted in Editing Instructions.
+This means that careful attention needs to be payed to ensure correct representation of e.g. hyphen minus (-) vs. en dash (–) vs. em dash (—), hyphen minus vs. mathematical minus (−), simple quotation marks ("") vs. typographic quotation marks (”“), etc. Any exceptions to this general rule will be noted in Editing Instructions.

 ### 4.3 Placeholders for User Input Areas